GSA/digitalgov.gov/content/services/electronic-capital-planning-and-investment-control-ecpic.md

 * Happy Federal Partners
 * Mature the level of IT Capital Planning and IT Investment Management controls and processes across federal agencies
-* Assist OMB creating effective guidance and providing value added oversight by being their IT capital planning and IT investment management subject matter expert
+* Assist OMB in creating effective guidance and providing value added oversight by being their IT capital planning and IT investment management subject matter expert
 * Increase Agency adoption of the Folio tool
 * Utilize the FESCOM to modernize the Folio application to improve current capability, take advantage of modern technologies, and ensure the future security of the Folio tool